JarettRoman/dominion/readme.md

 * ~~Make app single page only~~
 * ~~Scaling images properly for different window widths~~
 * ~~Improve request handling to get rid of annoying 'confirm form resubmission' alert~~
-* ~~Implement a way to blacklist and whitelist cards.
+* ~~Implement a way to blacklist and whitelist cards.~~
-* Put the Knights card in the randomizer.
 * ~~Blacklist works, but kind of buggy when there's a trailing comma.
-Working on more efficient way using more complex regexp
+Working on more efficient way using more complex regexp~~